Which Authentication method to use

 Issues access tokens that represent the client application itself.

-Issues access tokens on behalf of an authenticated user.
+Issues access tokens on behalf of an authenticated user via a backend.

 Use Cases